Skip to content

 First, we need to set up the Raspberry Pis to have an OS, enable SSH, little bit of configuration to be able to use K3S.

 💡 If you haven’t done a setup on Raspberry Pi in headless mode before, I have a post describing just that.
 Note that this is for Desktop version if you want to use them for other stuff as well.
-That post can be found here: https://sahansera.dev/setting-up-raspberry-pi-4-headless-mode/
+That post can be found here: Setting up your Raspberry PI 4 - Headless mode

 I have listed down the specs and the OS versions I used for my kit.